What is a Sales Proposal?

-Overall, to generate sales.
-Within that main goal, it’s to let your potential customers know what it is you do and how you can help them with your products or services, inviting them to look further into buying from you.
+Overall, the purpose of a sales proposal is to generate sales and accelerate revenue.
+Within that main goal is to let your potential clients know what you do and how you can help them with your products or services, inviting them to look further into buying from you.

 What is the format of a sales proposal?